jdarling/fabam/readme.md

 You can always write your own if you don't like any of the ones provided.
 See existing workers for ideas on how to implement your own.

+#Plans

+ * Cleanup, refactor, whatever you want to call it.
+ * Add in remote workers, then more cleanup, refactor, ...
+ * Add in SSH launcher for remote workers, then more cleanup, refactor, ...

+#I found a bug!

+Great, fix it and submit a pull request.

+#I wrote <insert great feature here>!

+Great, submit a pull request.

+#Help, support, etc?

+That's what the issues tab above is for, use it.
+Don't be surprised if I ask for an example and/or a pull request.

 #Why Deregistered?

 Honestly, this was so well answered on StackExchange http://english.stackexchange.com/a/40095/197643